 People responded to Hurricane Harvey in two ways.
 One young woman said, “If this doesn’t humble you, nothing will.”
 President Trump said, “The people of Houston are tough and they will rebuild bigger and better.”
 The first response shows a sense of fear and awe for the God who controls the power and fury of nature.
 Psalms 29:3-4 says, “The voice of the Lord is over the waters; the God of glory thunders, the Lord, over many waters.
 The voice of the Lord is powerful; the voice of the Lord is full of majesty.”

 The second response shows an unwarranted sense of bravado, for man cannot harness the power of a hurricane.
+Scientists tell us that the power of a category 4 hurricane is five times the total annual energy output of the entire world!
 Hurricane Harvey destroyed millions of man-hours of labor in a matter of just a few days.
 The cost to repair the damage is conservatively estimated at over $100 billion dollars.
 Just five years ago Hurricane Sandy caused another $50 billion in damage.
 Twelve years ago Hurricane Katrina caused $175 billion.
 That is a total of $325 billion dollars of damage over just twelve years, a cost of $1000 to every man, woman and child in America.
 And there will undoubtedly be other devastating hurricanes to follow.
 Man may try to rebuild bigger and better, but the forces of nature cannot be tamed.

 Jesus warned His disciples that the last days before His return to earth would be filled with natural disasters, war and famines, “For nation will rise against nation, and kingdom against kingdom, and there will be famines and earthquakes in various places.
 All these are but the beginning of the birth pains” (Mt 24:7).
 This list does not include hurricanes, but it is not a comprehensive list.
 Just like a woman’s birth pains increase in frequency as the moment of birth draws near, so these disasters will multiply in a cascading effect as the day of Christ’s return approaches.